-Beverly Vista BHUSD CA 13-14 14-15 15-16 13-14 14-15 15-16 13-14 14-15 15-16 Science (Grades 5, 8, & 10) 88 81 78 82 83 84 61 56 54
+Beverly Vista ВН JSD CA

+14-15 15-16 14-15 15-16 14-15 15-16

+Science (Grades 5 & 8) 81 78 83 84 56 54

-Note: Science test results include California Standards Tests (CSTs), California Modified Assessment (CMA), and California Alternate Performance Assessment (CAPA) in grades five, eight, and ten.
+Note: Science test results include California Standards Tests (CSTs), California Modified Assessment (CMA), and California Alternate Performance Assessment (CAPA) in grades 5, 8, and 10.
 Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+The 2016-17 data are not available.
+The California Department of Education is developing a new science assessment based on the Next Generation Science Standards for California Public Schools (CA NGSS).
+The new California Science Test (CAST) was piloted in spring 2017.
+The CST and CMA for Science will no longer be administered.